jiaohehu/NPreview/DOC-diagram.md

 the new point that is dx/dy away.
 Only the second point of the current Bezier curve needs to be provided.
 The first control point is deduced from the second control point of the previous cubic Bezier curve operation.
-If the previous operation is not a cubic Bezier curve drawing, but a quadrilatic Bezier curve drawing, then the first control point of the quadrilatic curve is used to deduce the first control point of the current operation.
+If the previous operation is not a cubic Bezier curve drawing, but a quadratic Bezier curve drawing, then the first control point of the quadratic curve is used to deduce the first control point of the current operation.
 If it is neither a cubic nor a quadrilatic, then the last point is assumed.

 The [q:dx1,dy1,dx,dy] is to draw a quadrilatic Bezier curve.
-The (dx1,dy1) is to set the control point and dx/dy is the new point.
+The dx1/dy1 is the only control point.
+The dx/dy is the new point.
 All positions are expressed relative to the last point.

-The [t:dx,dy] is to draw a quadrilatic Bezier curve with the first control point deduced from a previous Bezier curve operation.
+The [t:dx,dy] is to draw a quadratic Bezier curve with the first control point deduced from a previous Bezier curve operation.
 If a previous operation is not a Bezier curve operation, then the last point is assumed to be control point, in which case the drawn curve will be straight line.